TheBinodBist/TheBinodBist/README.md

 ---

-⭐️ *"Designing experiences that feel as good as they look."* make some animinations on it
+⭐️ *"Building scalable apps that connect people and ideas."*